SunnysideAaron/wetesa-0/README.md

 routing.

-I found myself unable to find good and complete working examples of how to use the standard library to build an api.
-Specifically around routing.
+I found myself unable to find good and complete working examples of how to use the standard library to build an API.
+Specifically, around routing.
 Built the example I wanted!
 Leaned heavily on the information from [How I write HTTP services in Go after 13 years](https://grafana.com/blog/2024/02/09/how-i-write-http-services-in-go-after-13-years/) by Mat Ryer